See the hometown of Fred Rogers in Pennsylvania!

 As a child, Lady Elaine terrified me.
 She was ornery, selfish, a troublemaker, and had this face which looked like it was rotting or burning from the inside.
-Much was my surprise, therefore, to learn in the fabulous Mister Rogers documentary, Won’t You be My Neighbor, (FYI, Amazon links are affiliates) that Lady Elaine was based on… Fred’s own sister!!!
+Much was my surprise, therefore, to learn in the fabulous Mister Rogers documentary, (Amazon affiliate links in this article provide a small commission upon purchase at no extra cost to you) Won’t You be My Neighbor, that Lady Elaine was based on… Fred’s own sister!!!

 Was Fred Being Rude to His Sister?

 For someone as kind-hearted as Mr. Rogers, it seems a bit of a rude thing to do to base such a wild puppet on a family member, but based on the sister’s on-camera statements in the documentary (and laughter), she didn’t seem to mind.

 Maybe she recognized the importance in every narrative structure of having a powerful antagonist, or at least a person who shouted the other side of what the king said.
 As an English teacher, my favorite part of Lady Elaine is the irony of making her last name “Fairchilde,” as she’s usually not a “fair child” in her actions at all!

 The Evolution of Characters in Daniel Tiger’s Neighborhood

 If you have a small child or have spent any time with them, you’re likely familiar with the wonderful cartoon, Daniel Tiger’s Neighborhood.
 The creators of this show have kept Fred’s kind, slow-paced vibe (thank goodness!) but have evolved the puppet characters in funny ways.